L13/vscode-projects/README.md

 * `Open` - Open the favorite project in the current window.
 Ignores `l13Projects.openInNewWindow`.
 * `Open in new Window` - Open the favorite project in a new window.
 Ignores `l13Projects.openInNewWindow`.
 * `Open in Terminal` - Opens the favorite project in the VS Code terminal.
 * `Compare with Workspace` - Compares the favorite project with the current workspace.
-Requires [L13 Diff](https://marketplace.visualstudio.com/items?itemName=L13RARY.l13-diff).
+Requires [Diff Folders](https://marketplace.visualstudio.com/items?itemName=L13RARY.l13-diff).
-* `Open in L13 Diff` - Opens the favorite project in L13 Diff.
-Requires [L13 Diff](https://marketplace.visualstudio.com/items?itemName=L13RARY.l13-diff).
+* `Open in Diff Folders` - Opens the favorite project in Diff Folders.
+Requires [Diff Folders](https://marketplace.visualstudio.com/items?itemName=L13RARY.l13-diff).
 * `Rename` - Change the name of the favorite.
 * `Delete` - Delete the favorite project from favorites.